revaturelabs/interviewquestions/Java/Threads/Deadlock and Starvation.md

 <blockquote>

-Here the thread1 will wait for thread2 to complete and thread2 will wait for thread1 to complete, thus the deadlock condition occurs.
+Here the thread1 will wait for thread2 to complete and thread2 will wait for thread1 to complete.
+Thus, the deadlock condition occurs.
 </blockquote>
 </details>